micahwierenga/brief-git-and-github-lesson/readme.md

 * b4faebd Adds file.txt
 ```

-We can revert the file back to the first commit using it's specific commit id with:
+We can revert the file back to the first commit using its specific commit id with:

 ```bash
 $ git reset --soft b4faebd